Table of Contents

 If your dog likes crunchy treats, try these snacks:

-If your dog enjoys softer, chewy treats, try:
+If your dog enjoys softer, chewy treats, try the following:

 - Baked or dehydrated sweet potato cubes.
 You will pay a fortune for dehydrated and processed sweet potato treats at the pet store.
 Instead, make your own at home!

-Select dog treats that are right for your pet
+Select dog treats that are right for your pets

 Conscious pet treats decisions